 - Vary Scene Lengths: Mix short, intense scenes with longer, more introspective ones to create dynamic rhythm.

 - Control Information Flow: Gradually reveal secrets and backstory details to build suspense.
+The "iceberg principle" applies, know ten times more about your world than you reveal on the page.

 Writing Your First Draft

 After crafting a detailed world and fleshing out characters, you are ready to embark on writing your first draft.
-This stage translates your preparatory work into the structured narrative of your fantasy novel.

 Setting a Writing Schedule